 Each person may practice solo-polyamory differently and the only constant is that you have a primary relationship with self.

 Materially, I am self-sufficient and choose to live alone.
 I make time for myself, my family and friends as well as to my romantic and sexual relationships.
 I do not seek hierarchy and do not elevate some relationships over others based on whether they are romantic or involving sex.
-There can be a natural hierarchy emerging based on who I enjoy spending time with, the quality of the activities we enjoy and the time that we have available to spend together.
+There can be a natural preference emerging based on who I enjoy spending time with, the quality of the activities we enjoy and the time that we have available to spend together.

 Somatic = in the body